madroxdupe42/peacefulscience.org/content/prints/misunderstood-bottleneck.md

 ## Acknowledgement

 This scholarship was supported by a visiting professorship funded by the John Templeton Foundation and hosted by the Southeastern Baptist Theological Seminary in 2021-2022.
 The author is grateful to several scholars for reading and providing feedback on a draft of this manuscript: John Wood, Ken Keathley, Michael Murray, William Lane Craig, Ken Turner, Andrew Loke, Jeff Hardin, Jeff Schloss, Greg Cootsona, Gerry McDermott, AJ Roberts, Glenn Branch, Ted Davis, and Daniel Ang.

-Deborah Haarsma, Jim Stump Loren Haarsma, Ard Louis, and Dennis Venema from BioLogos were also presented a draft of this manuscript, but they did not provide a response.
+Deborah Haarsma, Jim Stump, Loren Haarsma, Ard Louis, and Dennis Venema from BioLogos were also presented a draft of this manuscript, but they did not provide a response.

 <div class="references">